 You can have a preview of our homes in the photo gallery below, but a visit and a discussion with our licensed caregivers will answer many more questions and help alleviate your worries.
 Call Sherre Weeks, RN MSN at (520) 360-8090 or by send her a message using the contact form on the right.
 In the crucial issues of Alzheimer's and memory care, there is no unnecessary question: do not feel uncomfortable asking.

 New research conducted at the University of Sydney indicates that an active cognitive lifestyle protects against Alzheimer's disease.
 The study showed that an active cognitive lifestyle in men was associated with a reduction in cerebrovascular disease, more specifically the brain's microscopic blood vessels.
 An active cognitive lifestyle in women was associated with greater brain weight.
 In both males and females, an active cognitive lifestyle was associated with greater neuronal density and cortical thickness in the frontal lobe.
-Sherre Weeks, owner of Groves Assisted Living is not surprised by the results uncovered by the Brain and Mind Research Institute.
+Sherre Weeks, owner of Groves Assisted Living Place is not surprised by the results uncovered by the Brain and Mind Research Institute.

 The impressive study followed around 13,000 elderly individuals since 1991.
 Thus far, 329 brains have been donated for analysis.
 The brains were assessed based on the individuals' dementia status (yes or no), and cognitive lifestyle score CLS (low, middle, high).
 The brains with a higher CLS scores produced a lower frequency of brains reaching dementia status, and the lower CLS scores produced a higher frequency.

 "These findings suggest that increased engagement in stimulating activities are part of a lifestyle that is, overall, more healthy," said Dr. John Crystal, Editor of Biological Psychiatry.